tisfeng/Raycast-Easydict/README.md

 - [x] Support automatic query selected text, enabled by default.
 - [x] Support to open the [Eudic Application](https://www.eudic.net/v4/en/app/eudic) and quickly look up words, if installed on your Mac.
 - [x] Quick search query text online, supports Eudic, Youdao dictionary and Google translation.
-- [x] ￼Support automatic playback of word pronunciation, which can be turned on in Settings.
+- [x] Support automatic playback of word pronunciation, which can be turned on in Settings.
 Use `Cmd + S` to play the pronunciation of words manually.
 - [x] Support Youdao Text to Speech(TTS).
-- [x] Support MacOS system translation. (**Note: this feature needs to install an apple translate shortcut on you mac, please see [Wiki](https://github.com/tisfeng/Raycast-Easydict/wiki/如何在-Easydict-中使用-macOS-🍎-系统翻译？) for more details**)
+- [x] Support **MacOS system translation**. (_Note: this feature needs to install an apple translate shortcut on you mac, please see [Wiki](https://github.com/tisfeng/Raycast-Easydict/wiki/如何在-Easydict-中使用-macOS-🍎-系统翻译？) for more details_)

 Next: